melshiD/call-me-back/README.md

 ## The User Experience

+New users sign up through a production-ready WorkOS authentication flow (email/password, Google, or GitHub OAuth).
+Once authenticated, they're ready to verify their phone number and start building relationships with AI personas.

 ![User Flow - From contacts to call to transcript](submission_docs/images/user_flow.png) *The complete user journey: Configure your relationship → Schedule a call → Receive the call → Review transcripts*